ewanbarr/beanfarmer/README.md

 # beanfarmer
-Benchmarking for a CUDA based beamformer implementation
+Benchmarking for a CUDA based filterbanking beamformer implementation

 To use, run beanfarmer.py with any of the following arguments.